Cell cortex

-The cell cortex, also known as the actin cortex, cortical cytoskeleton or actomyosin cortex, is a specialized layer of cytoplasmic proteins on the inner face of the cell membrane.
+The cell cortex, also known as the actin cortex, cortical cytoskeleton or actomyosin cortex, is a specialized thin layer of cross-linked actomyosins attached to the cell membrane.
+This part of the cytoskeleton is also known as the ectoplasm, the outermost part of the cytoplasm, contrasted with endoplasm.
 It functions as a modulator of membrane behavior and cell surface properties.
 In most eukaryotic cells lacking a cell wall, the cortex is an actin-rich network consisting of F-actin filaments, myosin motors, and actin-binding proteins.
-The actomyosin cortex is attached to the cell membrane via membrane-anchoring proteins called ERM proteins that plays a central role in cell shape control.
+The actomyosin cortex is attached to the cell membrane via membrane-anchoring proteins called ERM proteins that play a central role in cell shape control.
 The protein constituents of the cortex undergo rapid turnover, making the cortex both mechanically rigid and highly plastic, two properties essential to its function.
-In most cases, the cortex is in the range of 100 to 1000 nanometers thick.
+The mesh size of the cortex varies considerably but is typically in the 100–200 nanometres range.

 In some animal cells, the protein spectrin may be present in the cortex.
 Spectrin helps to create a network by cross-linked actin filaments.
 The proportions of spectrin and actin vary with cell type.
 Spectrin proteins and actin microfilaments are attached to transmembrane proteins by attachment proteins between them and the transmembrane proteins.
 The cell cortex is attached to the inner cytosolic face of the plasma membrane in cells where the spectrin proteins and actin microfilaments form a mesh-like structure that is continuously remodeled by polymerization, depolymerization and branching.